Every year, MAPSS awards two prestigious prizes, the Johnson Prize and the Fogelson Prize, to outstanding theses.

 The Johnson Prize

-The Earl S. and Esther Johnson Prize is awarded annually to the MAPSS student whose paper best combines high scholarly achievement with concern for humanistic aspirations and the practical application of the Social Sciences.
+The Earl S. and Esther Johnson Prize is awarded annually to the MAPSS student whose MA paper best combines high scholarly achievement with concern for humanistic aspirations and the practical applications of the Social Sciences.
 The prize was established in the memory of the founder and long-time Director of the Program.

 - 2017 | Andrew Seber, "Slaughterhouse Dreams: Carnal Aspirations and American Life, 1899-1909."